colyseus/docs/docs/arena/public-apis/getting-started/how-to-use.md

 * [Sign-up](https://console.colyseus.io/register) for a Arena Cloud Account
 * An API Token needed
-* Public API Docs URL : [https://public-api.colyseus.dev](https://public-api.colyseus.dev)
+* Public API Docs URL : [https://public-api.colyseus.dev/api-docs/](https://public-api.colyseus.dev/api-docs/)

 ## How to use API-Token

-The API Token created in the tutorial, [API Token](./create-api-token.md) can be used to interact with the Public APIs now on the Docs Swagger UI.
+The API Token created in the tutorial, [API Token](./create-api-token.md) can be used to interact with the Public APIs via the docs link.
 Follow the below steps for the same:

 - Click on the `Copy` button next to listen **API-Token** on UI